 Determining your dog’s needs

-The type of help you’ll need in taking care of your dog will depend mainly on what their needs are.
+The type of help you’ll need in taking care of your dog will depend mainly on their needs.
 For example, anywhere from 20-40% of dogs suffer from separation anxiety.
-If your dog is destructive or restless when you’re away, you might want to consider a pet-sitter to come and spend time with them each day.
+If your dog is destructive or restless when you’re away, you might want to consider a pet sitter to come and spend time with them daily.

-If your dog is older and needs medical care, hiring someone with a veterinary background might be your best solution.
+If your dog is older and needs medical care, hiring someone who went to a veterinary school or with a veterinary background might be your best solution.

 - Interacting/playing with the dog